limivann/app-performance-predictor/README.md

 1. Decision Trees
 2. Random Forest Classifier

+## Takeways from EDA

+1. More than half of the apps have 100K-100M installs.
+2. The average rating of an app is 4.16
+3. Apps with more than 10M installs have a higher chance to be chosen as Editor's Choice.
+4. 99% of apps with more than 10M installs are free.
+5. 77% of apps with more than 10M installs are ad-supported and has in-app purchases.
+6. Apps with more than 10M installs are frequently updated, at most within a month.
+7. Size has a strong linear relationship with install count.

 ## Streamlit Web App

 For model simulation and visualization purposes, we have created a web app for this project.
 The link to the website is [here](https://app-performance-predictor.herokuapp.com/).

+## Conclusion

+1. Oversampling the data did not improved model performance due to overfitting.
+2. We are able to achieve over 80% accuracy in predicting if an app would exceed one million installs in a year.
+3. Strategies to increase the number of installs of an app may include:
+   - Making the app free of charge
+   - Increase the rating count of the app
+   - Increase the review count if the app
+4. The number of installs of an app does not depends entirely on its feature.
+It might depend on qualitative features such as reviews.
+Hence one thing that we could improve upon is to do sentimental analysis on the reviews using NLP.

 ## Contributors